MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 ## Licensure

-Users of Power Platform apps integrated with SAP will need the following licenses:
+Users of Power Platform apps integrated with SAP need the following licenses:

 - A Power Apps Premium license
 - An SAP indirect-named user license